Speaking

 classroom or assembly

-I’ll get little ones up and moving with a lively interactive reading of your choice of one of my books from the Meet Your World series: You Are a Honey Bee!, You Are a Raccoon!, or You Are a Robin!
+I’ll get little ones up and moving with a lively interactive reading of your choice of one or more of my books from the Meet Your World series: You Are a Honey Bee!, You Are a Raccoon!, You Are a Robin!, or You Are a Garter Snake!
 Your students will be wiggling and giggling, but they’ll also be getting a close-up look at how animals survive and thrive in the wild.
 They’ll learn what makes the animal unique, but they’ll also see how much we have in common with them: we all have families, we all need food to eat and a place to sleep, we all grow and change, we all want to be safe, etc. In this way, students will be left with a sense of connection to the natural world and to each other, inspiring both stewardship and empathy.
 There will be time for questions and answers.

 Emmanuel’s Dream: The Story Behind the Story